courselab/soii21-carlos-melara/README.md

 - Directory `eg` contains source code examples.
 - Directory `try` contains programming exercises.
+- Directory `extra` contains non-standard features, advanced topics, hacker lore.
 - Directory `tools` contains auxiliary tools used by examples and exercises.

-Each subdirectory contains a README file with detailed information about its contents and specific instructions on how to proceed.  **Tip**: if the file name reads README, please, do as it advices.
+Each subdirectory contains a README file with detailed information about its contents and specific instructions on how to proceed.

+**Tip**: if the file name reads README, please, do as it advices.